unitycatalog/unitycatalog/README.md

 bin/start-uc-server
 ```

-For the remaning steps, continue in a different terminal.
+For the remaining steps, continue in a different terminal.

 ### Operate on Delta tables with the CLI